gazebosim/gz-sim/tutorials/model_command.md

 ## Example running the diff_drive world

 To try out this command we need first a running simulation.
-Let's load the diff_drive ignition simulation.
+Let's load the `diff_drive` example world.
 In a terminal, run:

     ign gazebo diff_drive.sdf